A guide to the best things to do in Ardennes, Belgium on a weekend break

 1. Torgny, the most beautiful village in Ardennes, Belgium

-When you enter Torgny, also known as the southernmost village of Belgium, you might feel like in Southern France for a second.
+When you enter Torgny in the Gaume region, also known as the southernmost village of Belgium, you might feel like in Southern France for a second.
 Nestled in one of the most remote, southern corners in Belgium, close to the French border, Torgny is famous for its Mediterranean-like charm.

-Indeed the hand-hewn stones, colorful flowers growing along the ochre-coloured house fronts with their red curved tiles, rather remind Southern France than Wallonia, Belgium.
+Indeed, the hand-hewn stones, colorful flowers growing along the ochre-colored house fronts with their red curved tiles, rather remind Southern France than Wallonia, Belgium.

-But Torgny is not only reminiscent of the Mediterranean by the outside, but it also boasts a very particular micro-climate which allows the cultivation of wines.
+But Torgny is not only reminiscent of the Mediterranean by the outside, but it also boasts a very particular micro-climate that allows the cultivation of wines.

 The best way to explore and enjoy the beauty of Torgny is by strolling around and absorbing the Mediterranean vibe.
 I loved to see how the only 200 inhabitants cherish their village and each house front is covered by a different type and color of flowers.